SMSPIRITUALITY—MEDIA

 Diagnosis and treatment

 The structure of the Truths is medical.
-The first Truth — [dukkha](lexicon:dukkha), usually translated suffering, more precisely unsatisfactoriness — is the symptom: birth, ageing, sickness, death, association with what is unloved, separation from what is loved, not getting what one wants; in short, the five aggregates of clinging are dukkha.
-The second Truth (samudaya — origin) names the cause: craving (taṇhā) conditioned by ignorance (avidyā) of the way things are.
-The third Truth (nirodha — cessation) is the prognosis: dukkha can end, and its ending is [nirvāṇa](lexicon:nirvana).
-The fourth Truth (magga — path) is the treatment: the Noble Eightfold Path of right view, right intention, right speech, right action, right livelihood, right effort, right mindfulness and right concentration.
-The classical commentary is precise about the relation each Truth bears to the practitioner: the first is to be understood; the second is to be abandoned; the third is to be realised; the fourth is to be cultivated.
-Confusing the relations — trying to abandon dukkha rather than understand it, or trying to cultivate cessation rather than realise it — is the standard misunderstanding the tradition spends commentary correcting.
+The first Truth is [dukkha](lexicon:dukkha), usually translated suffering but more precisely unsatisfactoriness.
+It is the symptom: birth, ageing, sickness, death, association with what is unloved, separation from what is loved, not getting what one wants; in short, the five aggregates of clinging are dukkha.
+The second Truth (samudaya, origin) names the cause: craving (taṇhā) conditioned by ignorance (avidyā) of the way things are.
+The third Truth (nirodha, cessation) is the prognosis: dukkha can end, and its ending is [nirvāṇa](lexicon:nirvana).
+The fourth Truth (magga, path) is the treatment: the Noble Eightfold Path of right view, right intention, right speech, right action, right livelihood, right effort, right mindfulness, and right concentration.
+Classical commentary is precise about the relation each Truth bears to the practitioner.
+The first is to be understood.
+The second is to be abandoned.
+The third is to be realised.
+The fourth is to be cultivated.
+Confusing these relations is the standard misunderstanding the tradition spends commentary correcting.
+Trying to abandon dukkha rather than understand it, or trying to cultivate cessation rather than realise it, are the canonical errors.

 Where the structure shows up in practice

-Jon Kabat-Zinn's MBSR programme is the secular descendant of the Truths' practical core: contact with present experience without aversion or grasping turns out to be the condition under which dukkha's grip relaxes — even when the doctrinal scaffolding is bracketed.
-Tara Brach and Jack Kornfield's *Power of Awareness* names the diagnosis explicitly and trains the understanding relation to the first Truth — meeting suffering with attention rather than reaction.
-Pema Chödrön's *When Things Fall Apart* is essentially a manual on the second Truth — how craving and aversion compound the bare contact of an unwanted experience into the protracted suffering most readers recognise as their daily lives — and on the third, in the form of the groundlessness that opens when those compounding moves are noticed and dropped.
-Her course on awakening compassion extends this into the bodhisattva frame in which the Truths' third and fourth registers are practised on others' behalf.
+Jon Kabat-Zinn's MBSR programme is the secular descendant of the Truths' practical core.
+Contact with present experience, without aversion or grasping, is the condition under which dukkha's grip relaxes.
+This holds even when the doctrinal scaffolding is bracketed.
+Tara Brach and Jack Kornfield's Power of Awareness names the diagnosis explicitly.
+It trains the understanding relation to the first Truth: meeting suffering with attention rather than reaction.
+Pema Chödrön's *When Things Fall Apart* is essentially a manual on the second Truth.
+It shows how craving and aversion compound the bare contact of an unwanted experience into the protracted suffering most readers recognise as their daily lives.
+It also touches the third Truth in the form of groundlessness: what opens when those compounding moves are noticed and dropped.
+Her course on awakening compassion extends this into the bodhisattva frame, where the Truths' third and fourth registers are practised on others' behalf.
 The Plum Village teaching from Br.
-Troi Duc Niem carries the same teaching from the Mahāyāna lineage that produced interbeing, where the four Truths are treated as living characteristics of the dharma rather than as a static creed.
-Thich Nhat Hanh on emptiness, signlessness and aimlessness reframes the third and fourth Truths against the three Dharma seals — [emptiness](lexicon:emptiness) is the cessation; the path is the absence of grasping at signs.
+Troi Duc Niem carries the same teaching from the Mahāyāna lineage that produced interbeing.
+There the four Truths are treated as living characteristics of the dharma rather than as a static creed.
+Thich Nhat Hanh on emptiness, signlessness and aimlessness reframes the third and fourth Truths against the three Dharma seals.
+[Emptiness](lexicon:emptiness) is the cessation; the path is the absence of grasping at signs.

 What they aren't

 The First Truth is often misread as the claim that life is suffering.
 The Pāli word is dukkha, not life, and the relation is characterises rather than equals.
-The teaching is not that pleasant experiences are unreal or that joy is forbidden; it is that ordinary experience, including pleasant experience, has a structural feature — its conditioned, impermanent, non-self nature — that produces unsatisfactoriness whenever it is mistaken for something it isn't.
+The teaching is not that pleasant experiences are unreal or that joy is forbidden.
+It is that ordinary experience, including pleasant experience, has a structural feature: its conditioned, impermanent, non-self nature.
+Wherever that feature is mistaken for something it is not, dukkha follows.
 The Truths are also not exhaustive of Buddhist teaching.
 They are the framework.
-Dependent origination, non-self, impermanence, the bodhisattva path and the various meditative attainments all expand and qualify the Truths from the inside, but none of them replaces the four-part diagnostic structure the Sarnath sermon laid out.
-The Theravāda and Mahāyāna schools differ on much; they do not differ on the Truths.
+Dependent origination, non-self, impermanence, the bodhisattva path, and the various meditative attainments all expand and qualify the Truths from the inside.
+None of them replaces the four-part diagnostic structure the Sarnath sermon laid out.
+The Theravāda and Mahāyāna schools differ on much.
+They do not differ on the Truths.